hub21team/python-curriculum-2021/module_1/2_conditionals/README.md

 # If-Else Statement

-  Let's start with an example.
-Jean loves the number 8, so he wants us to write a program that takes a number as an input from console.
+  **Suggested intro example:** Jean loves the number 8, so he wants us to write a program that takes a number as an input from console.
 If the number is equal to 8, we must print `Horraaay !
 The input is equal to 8`.
 If the number is not equal to 8, we must print: `Sorry, Number is not equal to 8`.
 There are several ways to do so. (ask student to think about how we can do it with what we have learned so far, the expected response is to use equals and not equals commands to check equality).

   To do this, we can use a new more advanced if command called if-else.
 It has the following format:
   ```python